AscendingPassage.com HOME PAGE.

 adorable it is, this kiosk of Philae, in this the abandonment that

 precedes its downfall!
-Its columns placed, as it were, upon something
+Its columns placed, as it were, upon the water, become thereby more slender, seem to raise higher still the

 stone foliage of their capitals.
 A veritable kiosk of dreamland now,

-which one feels is about to disappear for ever under these waters
+which one feels is about to disappear for ever under these waters.

 And now, for another few moments, it grows quite light again, and tints of a warmer copper reappear in the sky.
 Often in Egypt when the